 Mission The Project Governance and Controls Symposium (PGCS) is a not for profit organisation focused on expanding knowledge of the governance, management and control of projects, programs, and portfolios in Australasia and rewarding excellence in research.
-A core component of our mission is the funding of research into aspects of project, program, and/or portfolio, governance, management and/or control in the Australian context.
+A core component of our mission is the funding of research into aspects of the governance, management and/or control of projects, programs, and/or portfolios, in the Australian context.

 2. All applications are to be completed using the Application Form available for downloading below.